jingerchong/h36m-tools/README.md

 pip install -r requirements-gpu.txt
 ```

----

 ## Downloading the H3.6M Dataset

 To use these tools, you must first download the H3.6M dataset:

 1. Visit the official H3.6M website: [http://vision.imar.ro/human3.6m/](http://vision.imar.ro/human3.6m/)
-2. Create a login and request access to the dataset.
+2. Create an account and request dataset access
-3. Download the **D3_Angles** files for all actions and subjects.
+3. Download the **D3_Angles** files for all actions and subjects:
-4.
    * Navigate to **Training Data → By Subject → Poses → D3_Angles**
    * Download and extract each `.tgz` archive into `data/raw`

-The expected directory structure is:
+### Expected Directory Structure

 ```
 data/raw/